murrou-cell/mini_pickle_db/README.md

   ```sh
     db.query_many({'key_2': 'value'})
   ```
-  Note: It will return all the documents matching the querry.
+  Note: It will return all the documents matching the querry in a list format.

 _For more examples, please refer to the [Documentation](https://docs.python.org/3/library/pickle.html)_